Harold McCluskey: Accident

 On August 30, 1976, McCluskey, then 64, was exposed to 500 times the occupational standard for americium-241, a plutonium byproduct, as the result of an accident in a glove box resulting in an explosion.
 As nitric acid was added to a column containing an ion-exchange resin and americium, the chemicals exploded, blowing out "pieces of glass and plastic" (plexiglass) from the glove box.
-McCluskey was hit on the right side by a mixture of nitric acid, broken glass, americium and ion exchange resin, which led to him suffering an exposure of at least 37 MBq of radioactivity.
+McCluskey was hit on the right side by a mixture of nitric acid, broken glass, americium and ion exchange resin, exposing him to at least 37 MBq of radioactivity.

 Treatment

-McCluskey was helped from the room, had his clothing removed and was washed with water at the scene.
-He was transferred to a decontamination facility where he was washed again and given a dose of one gram of Ca-DTPA on arrival.
-For the first week he had two baths per day, then he had one bath per day for two months.
-For the first five days he was treated with the calcium complex of DTPA and then after that for four years he was treated with a total of 583 grams of the zinc complex of DTPA.
-The treatment reduced the systemic deposition to 500 kBq instead of the 19 MBq which he would otherwise have retained inside his body.
+McCluskey's clothing was removed and he was washed with water, then transferred to a decontamination facility where he was washed again and given one gram of Ca-DTPA.
+For the next week he had two baths per day, then he had one bath per day for two months.
+For the first five days he was treated with the calcium complex of DTPA, and over the next four years he was given a total of 583 grams of the zinc complex of DTPA.
+The treatment reduced the systemic deposition to 500 kBq instead of the estimated 19 MBq which would otherwise have been retained inside his body.

-Because of risk of exposure to other persons, McCluskey was placed in isolation in the Hanford Emergency Decontamination Facility for five months and underwent chelation therapy using DTPA by Dr. Bryce Breitenstein.
+Because of risk of exposure to other persons, McCluskey was placed in isolation in the Hanford Emergency Decontamination Facility for five months and underwent chelation therapy using DTPA.
 By 1977, his body's radiation count had fallen by about 80%.
-When McCluskey returned home, friends and church members avoided him.
-His minister finally had to tell people it was safe to be around him.
+When McCluskey returned home, friends and church members avoided him; his minister was moved to reassure people it was safe to be around him.

 Afterwards

-Though McCluskey largely avoided the media, Breitenstein said McCluskey sometimes accompanied him when he gave lectures on the case.
+Though McCluskey largely avoided the media, he sometimes appeared at lectures on the case.
 "He really wanted people to know what happened as long as it is rationally presented," Breitenstein said.
 Several times after the explosion, McCluskey spoke in favor of developing nuclear power, saying he saw his injuries as the result of "purely an industrial accident."